Introduction

 Locks and changing rooms are not clean rooms, but critical transition zones.
 Your task is to minimize the transfer of particles from the environment into the clean room.

-As a guideline, locks and changing rooms are typically 10—20 AH (ISO 8 level).
-This corresponds to the lowest end of the cleanroom classification, but a multiple of the ACH rate of normal office or production ventilation.【1】【3】
+As a guideline, locks and changing rooms are typically 10 to 20 ACH (ISO 8 level).
+This corresponds to the lowest end of the cleanroom classification, but a multiple of the ACH rate of normal office or production ventilation.

 The pressure hierarchy is decisive here: The clean room has the highest overpressure, the changing room has a medium overpressure compared to the environment.
 Air always flows from clean to less clean.
 Never the other way around.
-This applies regardless of whether the door to the lock has just been opened or not.
+This cascading structure guarantees the protection against infiltration required by ISO 14644-4, regardless of whether the door to the lock has just been opened or not.

 The common confusion: Many believe that reaching a specific ACH number means meeting an ISO class.
 That is not true.
-The ISO class is proven by particle counting — not by measuring the air exchange rate.【1】
+The ISO class is proven by counting particles, not by measuring the air exchange rate.

 The ACH number is the tool for reliably reaching and maintaining the particle class in practice.
-Anyone who knows the guidelines and realistically assesses the influencing factors (staffing, process particles, differential pressure) plans a system that works in operation instead of one that has to be retrofitted during the first real production run.
+Anyone who plans with validated guidelines and realistically estimates the influencing factors (staffing, process particles, differential pressure) builds a system that works in operation.
+Without overengineering.

 Source citations

-- DIN EN ISO 14644-1:2015 — Clean rooms and associated clean room areas.
-Part 1: Classification of air purity based on particulate concentration.
-Beuth Verlag, Berlin.
+- DIN EN ISO 14644-1:2015. clean rooms and associated clean room areas.
+Part 1: Classification of air purity based on particulate concentration Beuth Verlag, Berlin.
+(Defines particle limits per ISO class; does not include ACH guidelines.)

-- DIN EN ISO 14644-4:2022 — Clean rooms and associated clean room areas.
+- DIN EN ISO 14644-4:2022. clean rooms and associated clean room areas.
 Part 4: Planning, construction and initial operation.
 Beuth Verlag, Berlin.
+(Recommends 5 to 15 Pa differential pressure between cleanroom zones.)

 - Whyte, W. (2011).
 Cleanroom Technology: Fundamentals of Design, Testing and Operation (2nd ed.).
-Wiley & Sons (Standard reference for design calculations, including staffing and particulate emissions.)
+Wiley & Sons (Standard reference for design calculations, particle emission models, and kinetic dispersion data.)

 - European Commission, EU GMP Guide Annex 1 (2022): Manufacturing of sterile medicinal products.
 European Medicines Agency, Amsterdam.
-(Guideline 0.36—0.54 m/s for laminar flow applications in open GMP A/B areas.)
+(Guideline value 0.36 to 0.54 m/s at working height for grade A zones; requires 10 to 15 Pa differential pressure.)

 .webp)